jallen2034/nextjs-front-end-coding-take-home/README.md

 ### Requirements

 - Utilize the provided resale data in `/src/data` (sample Vancouver resale data from 2023, excluding single-family homes).
 - Integrate a mapping library to visualize the data on a map.
-We recommend using [Google Maps](https://cloud.google.com/maps-platform) or [Mapbox](https://www.mapbox.com/), as Spark's data product leverages Mapbox.
+We recommend using [Google Maps](https://cloud.google.com/maps-platform) or [Mapbox](https://www.mapbox.com/), as our data product leverages Mapbox.
 - Create a user interface that enables users to interact with, filter, and explore the data.
 - Make regular, meaningful commits that clearly reflect the logical progression of your work.